As predicted, the tide in Venice has now started receding. The peak is now 1.50 metres above the average sea level, from the initial 1.87 (6ft).

 St Mark’s Square, which had been closed to pedestrians for several hours, has been reopened.

 Venice slowly returns to its usual life.
 Schools will be reopened.
-The water is retreating from the campi (squares) and calli (streets), with tourists back in the historic centre, hunting for selfies with the background of the flooded city.
+The water is retreating from the campi (squares) and calli (streets), with tourists back in the historic centre, hunting for selfies with the background of flooded Venice.
 The service of the vaporetti waterbuses is being resumed.
 In some areas, like Campo Santo Stefano, only large puddles remain.

 The strange phenomenon of “high water tourism” has been witnessed, with people coming to Venice just to see this city unique in the world during “acqua alta” and visitors being photographed walking through water up to their calves.